Tyrrrz/GitHubActionsTestLogger/Readme.md

 ### Options

-**GitHub Actions Test Logger** has options that you can override to customize its behavior.
-In order to pass an option to the logger, include it as an additional parameter inside `--logger`:
+When running `dotnet test`, you can customize the logger's behavior by passing additional options:

 ```powershell
 dotnet test --logger "GitHubActions;annotations.titleFormat=$test;annotations.messageFormat=$error"
 ```

-#### `annotations.titleFormat`
+#### Custom annotation title

-Specifies the format of the annotation title used when reporting test failures.
+Use the `annotations.titleFormat` option to specify the annotation title format used for reporting test failures.

 The following replacement tokens are available: